mourjo/blog/_posts/2024-12-06-dev-tooling-in-the-age-of-ai.md

 date: 2024-12-06 07:22:50 +0100
 category: musings
 ---
 I have worked with unconventional languages all [throughout my career](https://mourjo.me/cv.pdf) - from Clojure and Elixir to bash and lately, Perl.
 Whether statically typed or not, the success of a language today *depends heavily on the developer tooling and developer experience*.
-Or have I been spoilt by [IntelliJ Idea](https://www.jetbrains.com/idea/)?

 Code is only just a means to an end — the end being value addition for the customer.
 Languages with extensive tooling make it easier for developers, thereby increasing their value proposition to the business.
 I find that the effectiveness of the median developer is dependent on a language's tooling support - finding usages of a method, renaming a method, stepping through a codepath just to see where something gets updated, and so on...

-This is the kind of [accidental complexity](https://www.markhneedham.com/blog/2010/03/18/essential-and-accidental-complexity/) that today’s tech ecosystem is ossified by -- **the need for fixing missing language pieces with developer tooling and in doing so, forming an over-reliance on the tooling rather than the core fundamentals of the language**.
-Think about it — would you write Java without Lombok or IntelliJ?
-If the answer is no, you are probably using Java for the wrong reasons.
+This is the kind of [accidental complexity](https://www.markhneedham.com/blog/2010/03/18/essential-and-accidental-complexity/) that today’s tech ecosystem is ossified by -- **missing language capabilities being solved with tooling has led to an over-reliance of developers on the tooling rather than the language itself**.
+Think about it — would you write Java without Lombok or boilerplate code generation?

 >
 > It’s hard to imagine a surer sign that one is dealing with an irrational economic system than the fact that the prospect of eliminating drudgery is considered to be a problem.